Mayor & Council

 Should you wish to speak to a Councillor regarding an issue of concern to you, please scroll down to find their contact information and biography or click the link below to email all of Council at once.

-Email Mayor and All of Council - M+C@kimberley.ca
+Email Mayor and all of Council - firstname.lastname@example.org

 Correspondence & Confidentiality

 Any correspondence addressed to Mayor and/or Council will be published on the next upcoming regular Council agenda.
-The deadline for correspondence is the Wednesday prior to the meeting at noon, any emails or letters received after the deadline will be published on the next Council agenda.
-You can view the scheduled meetings on the Council calendar.
+The deadline for correspondence is the Wednesday prior to the meeting at noon.
+Any emails or letters received after the deadline will be published on the next Council agenda.
+You can view the scheduled meetings on the Council Calendar.

 Please note this exception: confidentiality does not apply for correspondence addressed to Mayor and/or Council regarding the subject of, and notice of, a public hearing or public meeting, development application consideration, or other public processes and statutory notices.
 Correspondence of this nature will be included, in its entirety, in public information packages and will be part of the public record.